 Micro-cycling the battery as described in chapter 1 (Microcycler VI)

 These slaves can be run independently, however during testing they are run in conjunction with, and are controlled by, a “master” VI.
-The master VI does not complete any of the data acquisition, instead monitoring which part of the overall test the program is in at a given time, and therefore which slave VI needs to be opened and what task it needs to complete.
-Once the relevant slave VI is opened the master establishes a queue with the slave, as a means of communication, and sends it the parameters needed for its specific task.
-This data has been obtained by the master VI in 3 way.
+The master VI does not complete any of the data acquisition, but instead monitors which part of the overall test the program is in at a given time, and therefore which slave VI needs to be opened and what tasks need to be completed.
+Once the relevant slave VI is opened the master establishes a message queue connection with the slave, as a means of communication, and sends it the parameters needed for its specific tasks.

+This data can be obtained by the master VI in one of three ways.
 If the parameter is variable for different tests, such as current charging rates, it is uploaded to the master at the beginning of each test, using a configuration file, and stored in a subVI called the shifter.
 However, if the parameter is constant for all tests, such as the sampling rate, then this is written into the master VI.
-Finally, some parameters are depend on data obtained during testing which the master updates to the shifter throughout the test
+Finally, some parameters depend on data obtained during testing which the master updates to the shifter throughout the test.

 Once it has received the relevant parameters from the master VI, the slave VI establishes communication with the DAQmx devices.
 As the devices are only capable of outputting and inputting ±10 V an individual scale is applied to each port of the device, using the program ‘Measurement and Automation Explorer’ within LabVIEW.
 The slave VI is then able to apply a proportional voltage to the appropriate port of the DAQmx devices which can control the current applied to the test batteries, as well as switch the relays, as explained in chapter 2.
 The battery current and voltage are then read from the appropriate input port of the device and are sent back to the master using the queue previously established.
-All slave VIs interact with the DAQmx devices using the same code, which is explained in section 3.7, while the master VI has no communication with the devices
+All slave VIs interact with the DAQmx devices using the same code, which is explained in section 3.7, while the master VI has no direct communication with the devices.

-An outline of the Master and the four slave VIs is given below, while the full state diagrams of each VI and a full documentation of the software are included in appendix A2 and A3 respectively.
+An outline of the Master and the four slave VIs is given below, while the full state diagrams are included in appendix A2.

 Master VI

-The master VI doesn’t complete any of the actual testing but acts as a manager, overseeing the running of the slave VIs as and when required.
+The master VI does not complete any of the actual testing routines but acts rather as a manager, overseeing the running of the slave VIs as and when required.
 The main tasks of the manager are opening, running and closing slave VIs as well as dealing with the data that they have acquired.
-Before the test is run the user is required to select: a folder to save the data to with a TDMS root name which will be common for all data files in this test; a configuration file containing all the data for variable parameters needed for running the tests; and a folder to save any logging data files in, again, with a text file name that will be common to all log files saved.
+Before the test is run the user is required to enter three parameters that are essential for test completion.
+For the software to be able to save the data coherently a root path to an assigned folder must be entered including a root name.
+Throughout the testing sequence separate files are created for all stages using the same root name with an individual number.
+These are stored in the NI technical data management streaming (TDMS) file format.
+As well as this, the user must enter the root path to the configuration file which contains all the data for variable parameters needed for running the tests.
+Finally a data path to a log folder is required, in which to save any logging data files; again, with a text file name that will be common to all log files saved.